Quasar-Kim/332project/doc/code-level/design-doc.md

     1. Enqueue `WorkerHello` message to input queue of scheduler fiber.
     2. Send back `SchedulerHello` with appropriate worker ID.
 - method NotifyUp:
-    - Enqueue `WorkerHello` message to input queue of scheduler fiber.
+    - Prevent `HeartbeatTimeout` messagee to be sent to scheduler fiber.
 - method HaltOnError:
     - Enqueue `Halt` message to input queue of scheduler fiber.